-Periodically popular articles arise decrying how flawed brainstorming is.
-Jonah Lehrer wrote a popular article in the New Yorker, Groupthink: the brainstorming myth, but there have been, and will be, many others.
-Most of these articles have poor frameworks, miscasting what brainstorming was designed to do, and how ideas in workplaces are actually developed.
+Periodically popular articles arise decrying brainstorming as flawed (Jonah Lehrer’s article in the New Yorker, Groupthink: the brainstorming myth, is a popular one).
+Most of these articles miscast what brainstorming was designed to do, and how ideas in workplaces are actually developed.

-I have no stake in brainstorming as a formalized thing.
-Even in my July 2004 essay on How to Run A Brainstorming Meeting, I explain its strengths and weaknesses.
-It’s one idea generation method among many.
+Although this article is a defense of sorts, I have no stake in defending brainstorming.
+Even in my July 2004 essay on How to Run A Brainstorming Meeting, I explain its strengths and weaknesses as one idea generation method among many.
 If done properly some of the them are helpful (yet the value of idea generation itself is overstated).
 I’m not bothered by valid critiques of any of them.
 However, sweeping claims based on bad logic and careless thinking need to be addressed.